Skip to main content

 Bottled water recommended for drinking

-While tap water in Koror is generally treated, bottled water is recommended for drinking to avoid stomach issues.
-Water quality can vary in outer islands.
+Tap water in Koror is usually treated, but stick to bottled water for drinking to avoid an upset stomach.
+Quality is less reliable on the outer islands.

 MEDIUM